On generalized Namioka spaces and joint continuity of functions on product of spaces: Cartesian product and -product of non-meager spaces

 \begin{proof} Let $Z=\prod_{i\in\mathbb{N}}X_i$.
-Then by Theorem~\ref{5.2.1}, $Z$ is a separable Baire space having a countable pseudo-base (cf.~\cite[(2.5)]{O60}).
-Furthermore, $Y\times Z$ is separable and Baire (by Thm.~A.3).
+Then by Theorem~\ref{5.3.1}, $Z$ is a Baire space having a countable $\pi$-base (cf.~\cite[(2.5)]{O60}); and so, $Z$ is separable.
+Furthermore, $Y\times Z$ is $\Pi$-separable and Baire (by Thm.~A.3).
 Then by Theorem~\ref{2.5}, it follows that $Y\times Z$ is an $\mathcal{N}$-space.
 The proof is complete. \end{proof}

-\begin{sthm} Let $X$ be a Baire space and $Y$ an almost $W$-space of G-type with countable tightness and having a rich family of Baire subspaces.
+\begin{sthm} Let $X$ be a Baire space and $Y$ an almost $W$-space of G with countable tightness and having a rich family of Baire subspaces.
 Then $X\times Y$ is Baire. \end{sthm}